 MGProx: A nonsmooth multigrid proximal gradient method with adaptive restriction for strongly convex optimization

 We study the combination of proximal gradient descent with multigrid for solving a class of possibly nonsmooth strongly convex optimization problems.
-We propose a multigrid proximal gradient method called MGProx, which accelerates the proximal gradient method by multigrid, based on utilizing hierarchical information of the optimization problem.
+We propose a multigrid proximal gradient method called MG-Prox, which accelerates the proximal gradient method by multigrid, based on using hierarchical information of the optimization problem.
 MGProx applies a newly introduced adaptive restriction operator to simplify the Minkowski sum of subdifferentials of the nondifferentiable objective function across different levels.
 We provide a theoretical characterization of MGProx.
-First we show that variables at all levels exhibit a fixed-point property at convergence.
-Next, we show that the coarse correction is a descent direction for the fine variable in the general nonsmooth case.
-Lastly, under some mild assumptions we provide the convergence rate for the algorithm.
-In the numerical experiments, we show that MGProx has a significantly faster convergence speed than proximal gradient descent and proximal gradient descent with Nesterov's acceleration on nonsmooth convex optimization problems such as the Elastic Obstacle Problem.
+First we show that the MGProx update operator exhibits a fixed-point property.
+Next, we show that the coarse correction is a descent direction for the fine variable of the original fine level problem in the general nonsmooth case.
+Lastly, under some assumptions we provide the convergence rate for the algorithm.
+In the numerical tests on the Elastic Obstacle Problem, which is an example of nonsmooth convex optimization problem where multigrid method can be applied, we show that MGProx has a faster convergence speed than competing methods.

 Article